-We would like to welcome you to the College of Computing and Information Technology (CCIT).
 Information Technology (IT) is a broad and rapidly growing field that is critical to businesses, governments and everyday life.
-CCIT offers cutting-edge diplomas and undergraduate programs developed by distinguished faculty and industry experts, allowing students to specialize in Information Systems, Information Technology, Data and Cyber Security, Data Science and Artificial Intelligence, Software Engineering, or Digital Communication and Media Production.
+CCIT offers cutting-edge diplomas, undergraduate and graduate programs developed by distinguished faculty and industry experts, allowing students to specialize in Information Systems, Information Technology, Data and Cyber Security, Data Science and Artificial Intelligence, Software Engineering, Digital Communication and Media Production, or Artificial Intelligence and Cognitive Cybersecurity.

 We are proud of our commitment to providing applied, experience-based education in IT-related disciplines and a vital component of this educational experience is the faculty.
 CCIT faculty have research and industry expertise and liaise with industry in the development and delivery of curriculum to ensure students receive in-demand IT training.
 In addition, CCIT faculty are passionate about education and committed to inspiring and supporting students through their learning journey.
 CCIT has many state-of-the-art laboratories dedicated to developing student knowledge, skills and competencies in IT.
 Out of these laboratories, there are:

-- The Cyber Security Lab. founded in partnership with Palo Alto Networks, supports cutting-edge research and teaching on different cyber security areas, with the ability to share research and information regionally and globally. - 2.
-The Al and IoT Lab. contains advanced robots and IoT toolkits to support cutting edge research, training and teaching in Al and IoT.
+- 1. The Cyber Security Lab. founded in partnership with Palo Alto Networks, supports cutting-edge research and teaching on different cyber security areas, with the ability to share research and information regionally and globally. - 2.
+The AI founded lab in partnership with Huawei as part of Huawei ICT Academy support teaching in AI along with engaging in cutting-edge research.